 February 27, 2022 – 12:30 pm to 5 pm – Bus trip to DeCordova Sculpture Park and Museum

-Jeffrey Gibson’s Because Once You Enter My House, It Becomes Our House and Infinite Indigenous Queer Love. $5 BU Students only.
+Jeffrey Gibson’s (Mississippi Choctaw/Cherokee) Because Once You Enter My House, It Becomes Our House and Infinite Indigenous Queer Love. $5 BU Students only.
 Registration open in January 2022

-March 31 to April 7, 2002 – Dakota Mace (Diné) in residency at the School of Visual Arts.
+March 31 to April 7, 2022 – Dakota Mace (Diné) in residency at the School of Visual Arts, co-sponsored with the BU Arts Initiative.
 Event Details TBD.

 Dakota Mace is a Diné (Navajo) photographer and textile artist who focuses on translating the language of Diné weaving history and beliefs through alternative photography techniques, weaving, beadwork, and papermaking.